KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float price_percent_change
     }

-    TIMESTAMP-WSJ-GAINERS many to only one DOWNLOADS : "compile" TIMESTAMP-Y-GAINERS many to only one DOWNLOADS : "compile" TIMESTAMP-STOCKANALYSIS-GAINERS many to only one DOWNLOADS : "compile"
+    TIMESTAMP-WSJ-GAINERS many to only one DOWNLOADS : "extract" TIMESTAMP-Y-GAINERS many to only one DOWNLOADS : "extract" TIMESTAMP-STOCKANALYSIS-GAINERS many to only one DOWNLOADS : "extract"

     DOWNLOADS {
         int download_id PK
-        date date "Date of download"
-        int hour "Hour of download"
-    }
+        date date "Date of download (date+hour should be unique when combined)" int hour "Hour of download (date+hour should be unique when combined" }

     SOURCES {
         string source PK "'wsj', 'yahoo', or 'stockanalysis'" }

-    DOWNLOADS many to one or more SOURCE-DOWNLOAD : "link" SOURCES many to one or more SOURCE-DOWNLOAD : "link"
+    DOWNLOADS one to one or more SOURCE-DOWNLOAD : "link" SOURCES one to one or more SOURCE-DOWNLOAD : "link"

     SOURCE-DOWNLOAD {
         int gainer_id PK